KHCB 105.7 logo

 Faith that works does not just change you—it changes the world watching you.

-• man standing looking at a sunset
+• man walking in garden at sunset

 Author Info